tonyngmk/Data-Engineer-Tech-Challenge/README.md

 ## Section 2: Databases

-You are appointed by the above e-commerce company to create a database infeastructure for their sales transactions.
-Purcases are being made by members of the e-commerce company on their website (you may use the first 50 members of a processed dataset from Section 1).
+You are appointed by the above e-commerce company to create a database infrastructure for their sales transactions.
+Purchases are being made by members of the e-commerce company on their website (you may use the first 50 members of a processed dataset from Section 1).
 Members can make multiple purchases.

 The following are known for each item listed for sale on the e-commerce website:
 - Item Name